Grow your own herbs with these container herb garden ideas. Easy tips for getting a big harvest from a small amount of space.

 - Tip: Make sure to drill holes in your containers for drainage.

 I use a mismatched collection of galvanized & enamelware buckets, olive buckets, galvanized wash tubs and baskets.
 I started out very small and each year I add a new container or two.
 This year I added the lined willow & wire baskets.
+(These baskets are no longer available.)
 I love the way they look with my other vintage containers and I’m hoping they weather well.
-I may have to replace the liner but that’s not a hard job.
+I may have to replace the liner, but that’s not a hard job.

 - Tip: Place your container herb garden as close to a door as possible.
 Easy access is so convenient when you want fresh herbs while you are in the kitchen.